-Cloudbet has gone the extra mile with their API offerings.
+Cloudbet has gone the extra mile with its API offerings.
 Not only do they provide you with thorough tutorials and documentation to interact with their APIs, but they also provide you with “play euros” to help you test your program.

-As previously stated, Cloudbet offer several APIs:
+As previously stated, Cloudbet offers several APIs:

 - Cloudbet Trading API – contains navigation data, odds and volumes retrieval, and bet placement operations.

-- Cloudbet Feed API – provides access to market data allowing you to subscribe to and efficiently track changes to the available bets, odds, as well as structuring your betting data.
+- Cloudbet Feed API – provides access to market data allowing you to subscribe to and efficiently track changes to the available bets, and odds, as well as structuring your betting data.

-- Cloudbet Account API – contains account related operations such as the ability to retrieve your available account balance and other account information.
+- Cloudbet Account API – contains account-related operations such as the ability to retrieve your available account balance and other account information.

 You’ll be able to utilize the same features available at Cloudbet but there’s no documentation on how to interact with the API.
 However, since Stake is powered by the API, you can reverse-engineer the API by examining the requests made by the website.